marshki/about_dis_mac/README.md

 # TODO:

+- [ ] Invetigate what creates: ` ~/Library/Preferences/com.apple.SystemProfiler.plist` --> this isn't accessible on a fresh install, e.g.
+      Script will need to generate this first for the regexp to work.
-- [ ] Create a lookup table of OS X Versions/Names  (e.g. 10.12 --> Sierra) rather than iextract via regexp (Apple moved stuff).
+- [x] Create a lookup table of OS X Versions/Names  (e.g. 10.12 --> Sierra) rather than iextract via regexp (Apple moved stuff).

-- [ ] Code review and general clean up, esp. regexp (`awk` can do a lot on its own, e.g.)
+- [x] Code review and general clean up, esp. regexp (`awk` can do a lot on its own, e.g.)